Back To Search Results

 • Apply a thin film of 0.025% cream or ointment to the affected areas 2 to 4 times daily.

-• Injection: INject intralesionally or sub-lesional up to 0.5 mg/square inch of affected skin
+• Injection: Inject intralesionally or sub-lesional up to 0.5 mg/in2 of affected skin.

 Symptomatic relief of rheumatoid arthritis, gouty arthritis, osteoarthritis

-• In adults: the dose ranges between 40 to 80 mg IM; repeat every four weeks.
+• For adults, the dose ranges between 40 and 80 mg IM; repeat every 4 weeks.

-• In pediatrics: 40 mg IM, repeat every four weeks.
+• For children, the dose is 40 mg IM; repeat every 4 weeks.

 Intra-articular injection and tendon sheaths (including gout)